-The P-1 visa encourages athletes who are individuals or in a team to go to the U.S to compete, promote themselves or their team and sport, as well as participate in various athletic programs.
+The P1 visa is issued to athletes who are individuals or in a team to participate in various athletic programs in the US and to promote themselves or their team and sport.
 Additionally, it is also designed for entertainers, whether they are individuals or in a group to participate in various entertainment programs, competitions, or other activities.
-Entertainment groups could for example be the circus.
+Entertainment groups could, for example, be the circus.

 The common rules for these two types of visas are that if a team of athletes or group of entertainers is applying, the team must have two or more members.
 Musical bands for example, which have one solo artist and other supporting musicians qualify.